Welcome to today's edition of the Rush 24-7 podcast.

 Well, that's a good question.

-Uh I haven't followed politics my whole life, like a like a like a lot of other people.
+I haven't followed politics my whole life like a lot of other people.

-Since Obama has come in come into office, people are following politics now.
+Since Obama has come into office, people are following politics now.

 Yeah, I wonder why that is.